edruela/mysql-to-datacatalog-tutorial/TUTORIAL.md

 ## Check the results of the script

-After the script finishes, you can go to Go to Data Catalog search UI:
+After the script finishes, you can go to Go to Data Catalog [Search UI](https://console.cloud.google.com/datacatalog?q=system=mysql) and search for MySQL metadata.
-[Search UI](https://console.cloud.google.com/datacatalog?q=system=mysql)
- and search for MySQL metadata.